 Giant Sunflower is a tall, erect, native perennial forb growing on unbranched hairy stems from 3 to 10 feet high.
 The stems are frequently reddish, the hairs spreading, but some plants may have few hair or none and may have only reddish tints on the stem as species of Helianthus are quite variable.

 The leaves are all stem leaves, opposite on the lower stem and becoming alternate in the upper portion.
-The shape is lanceolate, 3x as long as wide, with 3 main nerves from the leaf base.
-Leaves taper to a short stalk which has prominent small growths at the base.
+The shape is lanceolate, 3x as long as wide, with 3 main nerves from a wedge-shaped leaf base.
+Leaves taper to a very short stalk which has prominent small growths at the base.
+Small upper leaves may be almost stalkless.
 Margins on larger leaves are generally flat with a few fine widely spaced teeth.
-The lower leaf surface will be rough from fine stiff hairs, some of which may be gland-dotted.
+The lower leaf surface will be rough from fine stiff hairs; some leaf undersides may be gland-dotted.

-The floral array is a loose branched cluster of 1 to 12 flower heads at the top of the stem.
+The floral array is a loose branched cluster of 1 to 12 stalked hemispherical flower heads at the top of the stem.
 Individual flower stalks are less than 4 inches long.

 Seed: Mature flowers produce a dry deltate shaped brownish cypsela, 3 - 4 mm long, with a pair of awl-shaped awns on the top, which quickly fall away.
 Seeds require 30 days of cold stratification for germination.
 If planted in the Autumn, Winter will do the work.